Jackysg2016/Munch/README.md

 ## ![alt text](https://raw.githubusercontent.com/enochng1/Munch/master/munchAppIcon.png)  Munch

-Munch is a tinder-styled restaurant recommendation iOS mobile application (Lighthouse Labs Project)
+Munch is a tinder-styled restaurant recommendation iOS mobile application.

 "Simplifying the age old question 'What should we eat?'"